 How a Low Vision Doctor Can Help with Optic Atrophy

 Dr. Harold Ashcraft will work with you to understand your personal lifestyle, vision goals, and what’s most important to YOU.
 Using a combination of low vision glasses and aids, our low vision doctor can help enhance your remaining vision, even if you have vision loss from Optic Atrophy.

 If Optic Atrophy has negatively affected your peripheral (side) vision, your low vision doctor may recommend prismatic reading glasses.
 These glasses can help expand your field of vision so that your peripheral vision is enhanced, so you’re more aware of your surroundings.
 Are things becoming more and more blurry?
 Wearable magnifiers can enlarge text so you see words in a book or magazine in more detail.

 You can read more about the low vision aids and devices we offer here.

 If you’ve experienced vision loss from Optic Atrophy, we can help you use whatever remaining vision you’ve got so you can do the things you want to do.

-Book an appointment at the The Low Vision Center at Family Eyecare Center of Optometry today.
+Schedule an Appointment at the The Low Vision Center at Family Eyecare Center of Optometry today.
 Let us help you get back on the right track to better vision and a better life.